C.O.R.E.

 To do the work of ‘living equitable life’ or ‘decolonizing our life’, we must take often a sobering level of accountability.
 This is a vulnerable work that brings up many feelings that we often try to avoid: fear, shame, guilt, judgement, and so on.

-This is actually the root of the decolonizing work; we live in a colonized, White Supremacist, and patriarchal society; and this means we all carry the tendency towards this normalized idea of avoiding the discomfort at the expense of others suffering.
+This is actually the root of the decolonizing work; we live in a colonized, White supremacist, and patriarchal society; and this means we all carry the tendency towards this normalized idea of avoiding the discomfort at the expense of others suffering.
 Moving away from the emotional discomfort, in this framework, is what perpetuate the injustice in the world.

 We are doing radical work to course correct these behaviors within ourselves and within society at large.
 It is expected to be uncomfortable - and we will build common language, practice and a space for us all to grow with all that come up.